slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"As a well spent day brings happy sleep, so life well used brings happy death."
 -- Leonardo da Vinci [1452]*

-> *"Every one desires to live long, but no one would be old."
--- Jonathan Swift [1667]*

-> *"As I have not worried to be born, I do not worry to die."
--- Federico Garcia Lorca [1898]*

 > *"My life was sharply divided in two halves.
 In the first half, I was always the youngest in the group; in the second half, I was always the oldest.
 There was no transitional period."
 -- Stanisław Ulam [1909]*

-> *"Loneliness really haunts me.
-That’s a theme for the young – not wanting to be alone, not wanting to be older, not wanting to give up their teenage lack of responsibility.
-They postpone everything in order to find some beauty, which becomes increasingly difficult as you get older."
--- John Cassavetes [1929]*

 > *"When you’re young, you have so much time but never enough money.
 When you’re old you have money but never enough time."
 -- Jon Boorman [1933]*